markpk69/Text-To-Speech-Google-Cloud/README.md

 [Text to Speech GUI.py](https://github.com/markpk69/Text-To-Speech-Google-Cloud/blob/496486fe762e9a4879206e6bd29a02c67f7508b5/Text%20to%20Speech%20GUI.py)

 Enjoy!
-There is some farts between the meshing of the audio files, but not annoying.
+There is some quiet pops between the meshing of the audio files, but not annoying.